Skip to main content

 • “The game feels heavily monetized, with constant prompts to purchase in-game currency.”

-• “It's frustrating that essential items are locked behind paywalls, making it hard to enjoy the game fully without spending money.”
+• “It's frustrating that essential features are locked behind paywalls, making it hard to enjoy the game fully without spending money.”

-• “The monetization strategy seems to prioritize profit over player experience, leading to a grindy gameplay that feels unfair.”
+• “The monetization strategy seems greedy, as it prioritizes profit over player experience.”

 Buy Rogues Like Us